 - There are eight speaker loudness levels.
-Set these levels for the current call as follows: - While on a call and in speakerphone mode, press the VOLUME UP or VOLUME DOWN button once for each change in loudness you desire. - 2.
-To make the current speaker setting the default setting, press SAVE. - There are at least eight handset loudness levels you can set for the current call as follows: - While on a call and in handset mode, press the VOLUME UP or VOLUME DOWN button once for each change in loudness you desire. - 2.
-To make the current handset setting the default setting, press SAVE. - There are eight headset loudness levels that you can set for the current call as follows: - While on a call and using the headset press the VOLUME UP or VOLUME DOWN button once for each change in loudness you desire. - 2.
-To make the current headset setting the default setting, press SAVE. - There are eight group listening loudness levels.
-Set the level for the current call as follows: - While on a call and in the group listening mode, press VOLUME UP or VOLUME DOWN button once for each change in loudness you desire. - 2.
-To make the current group listening setting the default setting, press SAVE.

-- There are eight background music loudness levels.
+Set these levels for the current call as follows: - While on a call and in speakerphone mode, press the VOLUME UP or VOLUME DOWN button once for each change in loudness that you desire. - There are at least eight handset loudness levels that you can set for the current call as follows: - While on a call and in handset mode, press the VOLUME UP or VOLUME DOWN button once for each change in loudness that you desire. - There are eight headset loudness levels that you can set for the current call as follows: - While on a call and in headset mode, press the VOLUME UP or VOLUME DOWN button once for each change in loudness that you desire. - NOTE: On telephone models 8024S-\\ and 8012S-\\ your installer may have turned on the "high handset volume" feature, providing 13 handset/headset volume levels instead of 8. - There are eight group listening loudness levels.
+Set the level for the current call as follows: - While on a call and in the group listening mode, press VOLUME UP or VOLUME DOWN button once for each change in loudness you desire. - There are eight background music loudness levels.
 To set the level, - 1.
 While background music is on at your station, press VOLUME UP or VOLUME DOWN button once for each change in loudness you desire.
-This level will remain set for background music until you change it again, even if you turn off the feature and then reactivate it. - 2.
-To make the current background music setting the default setting, press SAVE.
+This level will remain set for background music until you change it again, even if you turn off the feature and then reactivate it.